JONSASSE/432-2018/README.md

 - Presentation [Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides) from class.
     - This is where you'll find audio files of each day's presentation, too.
 - Outside [Texts](https://github.com/THOMASELOVE/432-2018/tree/master/texts) and other suggested reading materials.
-    - The required texts for Spring 2018 include Jeff Leek's [How to be a Modern Scientist](https://leanpub.com/modernscientist).
+    - The required texts for Spring 2018 will include Jeff Leek's [How to be a Modern Scientist](https://leanpub.com/modernscientist), which you should purchase as soon as you can.

+## Before the Class Begins

+To get help on anything related to the course before it begins, email Dr. Love at `thomas.love@case.edu`.